Cold Laser Therapy for Pain Management

 |Cold laser light penetrating deep Tissue|

-For many people with acute or chronic pain, the options offered by tradition doctors are just not good enough.
+For many people with acute or chronic pain, the options offered by traditional doctors are just not good enough.
 Long- term use of pain killers can cause liver damage, addiction, depression, deadly vascular problems and a low quality of life.
 Some drugs also require the use of other drugs to offset the side effects of the primary medicine.
 For some injuries, surgery is recommended but once again, the benefits may not outweigh the disadvantages.
 A recent study showed that patients who had a fake knee surgery felt as good as those that had a real knee surgery.
-Both surgery and prescription drug are the best answer for some but there are other who can get better results from a non-invasive treatment like cold laser therapy.
+Both surgery and prescription drug are the best answer for some but there are others who can get better results from a non-invasive treatment like cold laser therapy.

 Over the past 25 years (since Microlight got the first FDA clearance for a therapy laser), cold laser therapy has exploded with many practitioners like chiropractors, acupuncturists, and physical therapists.
 It has also seen significant growth in use by veterinarians for treating horses and companion pets.
 These professionals are typically trying to heal the root cause of the problems versus treating the symptoms of the problem.
 To do this, many have been using low level lasers or cold laser therapy in conjunction with their other treatment modalities.
 The wide spread use of cold lasers in doctor's offices has given access to the technology to hundreds of thousands of people who are now starting to buy cold lasers for their home.

 Today, there are a variety of cold lasers that are FDA cleared for pain control, inflammation reduction and accelerated healing.
 The science behind cold lasers is based on using a wavelength that penetrates the body to an appropriate level and using a pulsing frequency or continuous wave that interacts with the tissue to inhibit or excite the damaged area.
 Studies have shown that laser light is absorbed by healthy tissue but it does not trigger a reaction.
-Lower wavelengths (like red light at 600nm) are best for shallow treatments, which is where many of the pain sensors are located, and higher IR wavelengths (up to 980nm) for deep penetration.
-The use of continuous or pulsed laser beams allows users to optimize the use of their cold laser to promote maximum pain control or maximum healing.
+Lower wavelengths (like red light at 600nm) are best for shallow treatments, which is where many of our pain sensors are located, and higher IR wavelengths (up to 980nm) for deep penetration.
+The use of continuous or pulsed laser beams allow users to optimize the use of their cold laser to promote maximum pain control or maximum healing.
 There are several variables to consider when using a cold laser for pain control:

-- Continuous or Pulsed Output - Continuous lasers allow for faster saturation of the tissue but pulsing the laser provide an addition benefit in healing.
+- Continuous or Pulsed Output - Continuous lasers allow for faster saturation of the tissue but pulsing the laser provides an addition benefit in healing.
 It is best to have both options if you can afford it.

 - Protocol Accuracy -One key to success is having the right protocol (treatment plan) for each condition.
 Some protocols treat the root cause and some treat the conditions.